ros-industrial/rep/rep-ixxxx.rst

 #.
 Refer to `Valid fields`_ for defined bit positions for the ``valid_fields`` field.
 #.
 Drivers shall set all undefined bit positions in ``valid_fields`` to zero (``0``).
 #.
 Drivers shall set all elements of invalid fields (as encoded by ``valid_fields``) to zero (``0``).
 #.
+The ``time`` field shall be used to encode the precise time at which the state data was captured.
+Units is *seconds*.
+   It is acceptable for server programs to use the local clock of the controller.
+   Driver authors are recommended to require users to synchronise the controller's clock with the client's clock to facilitate comparison of timestamps.
+#.
 Elements of ``positions``, ``velocities`` and ``accelerations`` that are not used must be initialised to zero (``0``) by the sender.
 #.
 The number of elements in the ``positions``, ``velocities`` and ``accelerations`` arrays must always be equal to ten (``10``), even if the server implementation does not need that many elements (for instance because it only has six joints).
 #.
 This message does not currently support motion controllers that support more than ten (``10``) axes in a single motion group.